cdluminate/my-overlay/usage.md

 # eselect lapack set openblas
 ```

-Run your program again and see if it's running more faster than before.
-No
+Directly run your program again and see if it's running faster.
+No any
-any recompilation is required with this mechanism.
+re-compilation is required thanks to this mechanism.
+For more details
+about the `eselect blas` or `eselect-lapack` usage please look up the
+manual page or the help messages.

 ## Side Notes